 In essence there is just one way of doing things with every feature always enabled, so that it’s always configured in the right way even if you don’t know what application is going to run on these volumes…

-That is real ease of use for the administrators of storage (watch this 5 minute demo if you want to see how easy it is!), but what about the other members of the IT team?
+That is real ease of use for the administrators of storage, but what about the other members of the IT team?